octopus-network/octopus-docs/src/maintain/validator-set-session-keys.md

 > **Note**:
 >
-> * The validator node must complete the synchronization of the chain data.
+> To execute this step, it is better that your validator node have completed the synchronization of the appchain data.

 ### Generating the Session Keys